-Join us for the 6th annual Sustainability Institute for Educators to discover how to integrate sustainability into all aspects of your organization.
+Join us for the 7th annual Sustainability Institute for Educators as we focus the conversation on food and our schools.
 The Institute will feature a mix of special guest speakers, tools and resources, and hands-on workshops.

 Hosted at Mary Institute and St. Louis Country Day School, St. Louis, MO